Brennan Boesch: Pawtucket Red Sox

+Life after baseball

+As of 2024, Boesch has returned home to LA.
+He resides in a house owned by his father in the Brentwood, just across the street from his childhood home.
+He has endeavored to launch a career in country music, occasionally playing at local cafes and bars in the Los Angeles area.

 Personal life

 Boesch was born in Santa Monica, California.
 His father, Phil, is a prominent Los Angeles-area attorney with an office in Santa Monica.
-His mother, Vivian, is the operator of The Venice Beach House, a boutique hotel in Venice Beach, California.
+His mother, Vivian, is the operator of The Venice Beach House, a 3-star 9-room boutique hotel in Venice Beach, California.

 He married interior designer and former Fox Sports Detroit spokesperson Allison Ochmanek in November 2015.
 They divorced in September 2019.